-I'm a Professor of Sociology and Associate Dean for Research in the College of Liberal Arts at Colorado State University.
+I'm a Professor of Sociology and Associate Dean for Research and Graduate Affairs in the College of Liberal Arts at Colorado State University.
 I'm also a son, brother, husband, father as well as someone who's deeply concerned about the well-being of present and future generations.
 Want to learn more?

 The books I write tend to center on at least one of the following three issues: sustainability, food and agriculture, and prosperity.
 In addition to writing books for a popular audience, I am a social theorist and public speaker.
 To learn more about my books, publications, and more access the links below.